Signed Into Law

 Which agencies enforce SB1281?

-SB1281 is enforced by Local Law Enforcement (Police/Sheriff) and County/District Attorneys.
+SB1281 is enforced by County/District Attorneys and Local Law Enforcement (Police/Sheriff).

 Q

-The compliance urgency for SB1281 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1281 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q